sergioSHKLR/librus/info.md

 # 📋 Information

+Keep in mind, this is not the work of a trained programmer, just a retired self-learner.

+The intended usage is:

+1. Load your **study material** [^1] into <kbd>book.md</kbd>.
+It displays in second column.
+Set links with target="ext" which will open in the third column.

+2. Hard code book anchor links in TOC section of <kbd>_layouts/default.html</kbd> to navigate study material.

+3. Use the buttons in the top bar as is [^2] or reconfigure them as you wish.

+4. Fill in or create other pages, as desired.
+Don't forget the front matter.

+[^1]: MD-formatted, mind its copyright license and its fair use.

+[^2]: Some builtin services require signup, but all have a free tier.

+Warning: Check if the site you are linking to allows it to be loaded into an iframe.
+Also, since this platform is responsive, use the mobile URL, if one exists (i.e. m.wikipedia.org instead of wikipedia.org).

+Note: We are using Jekyll SSG with Kramdown but you are free to modify it to your liking.

+Our Lighthouse report can be viewed [here](./lighthouse.html){:target="ext"} (Hypothes.is turned off and iframe blank)

+---

 Nosso projeto integra ferramentas geralmente achadas em eReaders (dicionário, tipo de letra, fundo de contraste, espaço entre-linhas, etc)

 - [Wikipedia](https://en.m.wikipedia.org){:target="ext"}